manticorevault/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a sample project for Udacity's Blockchain course.
+It offers a decentralized application that offers flight delay insurance to passengers using those services.

+## Truffle Version
+>
+    Truffle v5.1.46
+>

+## Node Version
+>
+    node v12.18.3
+>

+## web3 Version
+>
+    web3@1.3.0
+>

 ## Install